timjogorman/RicherEventDescription/guidelines.md

 reading the highlighted word or words as a straightforward DURATION TIMEX3, or as a manner adverb indicating speed of action:

-- I can write that report up in <5 minutes>. \a.
-The report will be ready at the time DOCTIME + 5 minutes.
+- I can write that report up in <5 minutes>.
-> When requested, I
+> The report will
-can write it up quickly, likely within 5 minutes.
+be ready at the time DOCTIME + 5 minutes.

-- The party leader claims that Japan "can arm itself with nuclear weapons <overnight>" in response to the continued aggressions. \a.
+> When requested, I can write it up quickly, likely within 5 minutes.

-Japan can arm itself with nuclear weapons in the period of time from dusk on the day of DOCTIME to dawn the next day.
+- The party leader claims that Japan "can arm itself with nuclear weapons <overnight>" in response to the continued aggressions.
-> Japan can
+>  Japan can arm itself with nuclear weapons in the period of time from dusk on the day of DOCTIME to dawn the next day.
-arm itself, whenever it chooses to, in around 12 hours, or, in a figurative sense, "abruptly.
+> Japan can arm itself, whenever it chooses to, in around 12 hours, or, in a figurative sense, "abruptly.

-In both \LLast and \Last, the (a) reading inteprets the marked expression as being DURATION TIMEX3s, which CONTAIN the EVENTs (`write' and `arm'), and which can be concretely placed on a timeline.
-In the (b) readings, the marked expressions are effectively manner adverbs indicating "quickly", which float above the timeline, and thus, are not TIMEX3s at all.
+In both, the first reading inteprets the marked expression as being DURATION TIMEX3s, which CONTAIN the EVENTs (`write' and `arm'), and which can be concretely placed on a timeline.
+In the second readings, the marked expressions are effectively manner adverbs indicating "quickly", which float above the timeline, and thus, are not TIMEX3s at all.

-In situations like \LLast and \Last, where both the TIMEX3 and the manner adverb reads are possible, *interpret ambiguous DURATION/Manner Adverb expressions as DURATION TIMEX3s}.
+In situations like these, where both the TIMEX3 and the manner adverb reads are possible, *interpret ambiguous DURATION/Manner Adverb expressions as DURATION TIMEX3s*.
 This way, we consistently teach the computer to recognize sequences of text which could be DURATION TIMEX3s, and we are able to get more temporal information than would otherwise be possible.
 Humans, reading the text down the road, can